Ryen-042/Youtube-Downloader/README.md

 - Download audio streams.
 - Download a video stream and an audio stream then merge them with ffmpeg.
 - Download a playlist or a subset of a playlist.
+- Download individual videos from links in a text file.
 - Download subtitles.
 - Download video description.
 ## Prerequisites:
 - Install ffmpeg.
 (You can see how to [here](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/))
 - `pip install pytube`
 - `pip install youtube_dl`
+- `pip install rich`